plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/monitoring-device-connectivity.md

               "heartbeatValidUntil": "1695822510000000000" // Wed Sep 27 2023 13:48:30 GMT+0000
            }
         ],
-        "offline": []
+        "expired": []
      }
      ```

-4. **Update record by CoAP gateway (ID-2):**
+4. **CoAP Gateway (ID-2) sends heartbeat:**
-   - After 61 seconds, the CoAP gateway (ID-2) updates its record 2 times.
+   - After 61 seconds, the CoAP Gateway (ID-2) sends heartbeat 2 times.
-   - For second update the current time is `Wed Sep 27 2023 13:48:11 GMT+0000`.
+   - The current time during the second heartbeat is `Wed Sep 27 2023 13:48:11 GMT+0000`.
    - Resource Aggregate detects the termination of one gateway (ID-1).
-   - The database is updated for ID-2, and ID-1 is moved to the offline state.
+   - The Event Store is updated for ID-2, and ID-1 is marked as expired.

     ```jsonc
      {
-        "online": [
+        "valid": [
            {
               "id": "ID-0",
               "heartbeatValidUntil": "1695815330000000000" // Wed Sep 27 2023 11:48:50 GMT+0000